 These issues are on everyone’s mind and they’re unlikely to fade away fast.

-In fact, they’re only increasing as more and more people and entities are increasing the pressure on the social media networks to address privacy and the impact on mental wellbeing of people using social media.
+In fact, the pressures is only increasing on social media networks to address privacy and the impact on mental wellbeing of people using their products.

 For decades, email has been central to every person for their communication with the rest of the world.
 Email is even more entrenched into our lives than ever before.

 Email gives you the opportunity to reach everyone in your database when you want to, free of algorithms, useful to keep your brand front of mind and make sales conversion easier.

 You get to keep complete control and right over the data you collect.